 Some federal sponsors have granted universities expanded authorities e.g. DOE, EPA, NIH, NASA, NSF, USDA.
 In these cases, the PI can request pre-award costs, travel costs, and no-cost extensions and ORA can approve these requests.
 Advanced Account Number Authorization (AANA) for pre-award costs may be granted prior to an award’s acceptance when there is a solid commitment from the sponsor.
 The PI’s department assumes all risk in covering expenditures in advance of receipt of the award.

 Individual departments manage award funds and initiate and monitor all expenditures.
 The University assumes legal responsibility for funded projects.

 - The PI is responsible for the management and conduct of research activities, including technical reporting activities.

 - All technical reports and project deliverables are the full responsibility of the PI.

 - The PI must also initiate correspondence with the sponsor's administrative or program manager to request programmatic or budgetary changes.

 Personnel assigned to sponsored projects, like all other personnel, must be appointed and compensated in keeping with State and University personnel rules.
 The U.S. Office of Management and Budget (OMB) requires that the University maintain records that will substantiate the effort of each individual charged to a sponsored project.
 Therefore, time records must be carefully maintained.
-For faculty, staff, and graduate assistants, effort is recorded on the Effort Report form distributed to each faculty investigator by the Office of Cost Accounting two times a year.
+For faculty, staff, and graduate assistants, effort is recorded on the Effort Report form distributed to each faculty investigator by SPAC's, Cost Accounting office two times a year.